Every film released in the US in 2025 that I’ve seen

 Saint Maud

-Film Directors Whom I’ve Seen the Most Films by in a Theater in Their Original Release
+Film Directors Whom I’ve Seen the Most Films by at a Film Festival or in a Theater in Their Original Release

-Film directors who I’ve seen the most films by in a theater in their original release:
+Film directors whom I’ve seen the most films by in a theater in their original release:

 Steven Spielberg (10): Indiana Jones and the Kingdom of the Crystal Skull (2008); The Adventure of Tintin (2011); War Horse (2011); Lincoln (2012); Bridge of Spies (2015); The BFG (2016); The Post (2017); Ready Player One (2018); West Side Story (2021); The Fabelmans (2022)